-The Protected Critical Infrastructure Information (PCII) Program is an information-protection program that enhances voluntary information sharing between infrastructure owners and operators and the government.
-PCII protections mean that homeland security partners can be confident that sharing their information with the government will not expose sensitive or proprietary data.
-The Department of Homeland Security (DHS) and other Federal, State, tribal, and local analysts use PCII to:
+The Protected Critical Infrastructure Information (PCII) Program enhances voluntary information sharing between infrastructure owners and operators and the government.
+The Department of Homeland Security (DHS) and other Federal, state, tribal, and local analysts use PCII to:

 - Enhance recovery preparedness measures.